mjordan/islandora_workbench_docs/docs/paged_and_compound.md

 Islandora Workbench provides three ways to create paged and compound content:

-* using a specific subdirectory structure to define the relationship between the parent item and its children
+* using a subdirectory structure to define the relationship between the parent item and its children
 * using page-level metadata in the CSV to establish that relationship
 * using a secondary task.